Oklahoma's Sex Offender Deregistration Attorney

 How can I deregister from the Sex Offender Registry?

-There are three situations in which you may be able to deregister:
+There are two situations in which you may be able to deregister:

-3. As a Consensual Statutory Rape Offender: Persons who have to register because of a statutory rape charge, falling under 21 O.S. §1111.1 or 21 O.S. §1114, and who fit certain other requirements, may apply to be deregistered.
+2. As a Consensual Statutory Rape Offender: Persons who have to register because of a statutory rape charge, and who were not more than 4 years older than the other person at the time the act occurred, may apply to be deregistered.

 Alternatively, if your criminal case occurred outside of the State, you must register under the laws in effect at the time you entered and intended to stay in Oklahoma.

 The effect of Starkey is to turn every deregistration case into a research project: the facts surrounding the date of your plea, or your entry into Oklahoma, must be matched to the version of the laws in effect at that time.
 As the Sex Offender Registration Act has been amended almost every year since it came into effect, that can be quite an undertaking.